ScriptRaccoon/tikzcd-creator/README.md

 ## Related

-This is a very basic editor (on purpose).
+This is a basic editor (on purpose).
 There are more fully featured and advanced editors out there.

 - [quiver](https://github.com/varkor/quiver)
 - [tikzcd-editor](https://github.com/yishn/tikzcd-editor)